What is the Progressive Aspect?

 For a detailed explanation and usage, check out the individual page of each Progressive Tense here:

-Verbs that are usually not used in Progressive Tenses
+Verbs usually not used in Progressive Tenses (Non-continuous Verbs)

 Some verbs that express states and not actions or processes cannot be used in Progressive Tenses.
 The easiest way to decide if you can use a verb in progressive form is to ask yourself if you can see somebody doing it.
 If you cannot see someone doing it, stick to Simple Tenses.
 The verbs usually express something abstract such as emotions, opinion or possession.